Berry Berenson: Personal life

 Berenson was engaged to artist Richard Bernstein.
-In 1972, Berenson had an affair with actor Anthony Perkins and they married on August 9, 1973, in Wellfleet, Massachusetts while she was three months pregnant.
-The couple raised two sons: actor-director Oz Perkins and folk/rock singer-songwriter Elvis Perkins.
+In 1972, Berenson had an affair with actor Anthony Perkins and they married on August 9, 1973, in Wellfleet, Massachusetts, while she was three months pregnant.
+The couple raised two sons: actor-director Osgood Perkins and folk/rock singer-songwriter Elvis Perkins.
 They remained married until Perkins died from AIDS-related complications on September 12, 1992.